yhlee-dho/Google-Book-Search/README.md

 # Google-Book-Search
-This is a MERN app made with React.
+This is a MERN app.
 This app searches for books on google book search api and lists them for user to view detailed information.

 # Additional work